-The mission of the Richard M. Ross Art Museum at Ohio Wesleyan University is to provide exhibitions of distinctive quality and content, stewardship and growth of its permanent collection, and lectures and educational support for the benefit of the University and wider central Ohio community.
+Ohio Wesleyan University’s Richard M. Ross Art Museum is a vital learning and resource center committed to providing exhibitions of distinctive quality and content, stewardship and growth of its Teaching Collection, and lectures and educational support while embracing the concept of transforming theory into practice for students, faculty, and the wider central Ohio community.

 The Richard M. Ross Art Museum resides in Humphreys Art Hall.
 The building is named in memory of Sallie Thompson Humphreys, a professor in the Department of Fine Arts from 1905 to 1943.
 In addition to Sallie’s teaching responsibilities, during many of those years she served as chairperson of the department.